cloudon-one/gcp-landing-zone/bastion/README.md

-# Fintech Prod Bastion Host Manual
+# Bastion Host Manual

 ## Overview

-The Fintech Bastion Host is a secured jump host deployed in Google Cloud Platform that provides secure access to private resources in your infrastructure.
+The Bastion Host is a secured jump host deployed in Google Cloud Platform that provides secure access to private resources in your infrastructure.
 This document provides comprehensive instructions for setting up, accessing, and maintaining the bastion host.

 **Infrastructure Details:**